 ☐ One lump sum (to be paid at the end of the contract period)

-☐ Two equal installments (to be paid in the middle of the contract period and at the end of the contract period)

 ☐ Bi-weekly payments (to be paid throughout the contract period.
 Payment will begin no sooner than the first payroll date after Drop/Add)

 3. Special Conditions

 Generally, a minimum of ten (10) undergraduate, eight (8) masters or five (5) doctoral students, paying the full tuition and other charges, must be enrolled in each course listed above.
 In the case of clinical classes in NURS or HSCI, a minimum of eight (8) students is required.
 If the minimum number of students is not met, this contract shall be null and void, unless a special exception is granted by the Office of the Provost.
 Pursuant to USM BOR Policy II-1.07(VII)(A)(3), if the UNIVERSITY cancels a fall or spring semester class to which a TEMPORARY FACULTY MEMBER has been assigned less than thirty (30) days before the class start date, and the UNIVERSITY has been unable to offer the TEMPORARY FACULTY MEMBER reassignment to a comparable class, the TEMPORARY FACULTY MEMBER shall be compensated 10% of the contracted amount for that class, as specified above.